krahets/hello-algo/en/docs/chapter_divide_and_conquer/build_binary_tree_problem.md

 ![Example data for building a binary tree](build_binary_tree_problem.assets/build_tree_example.png)

-### Determining if it is a divide and conquer problem
+### Determining If It Is a Divide and Conquer Problem

 The original problem is defined as constructing a binary tree from `preorder` and `inorder`, which is a typical divide and conquer problem.